mknx/smarthome/plugins/nma/README.md

 Because there is only one function you could access it directly by the object.

 <pre>
-sh.notify('Intrusion', 'Living room window broken!')
+sh.nma('Intrusion', 'Living room window broken!')
 </pre>

 This function takes several arguments: